jonicious/jonas.re/_posts/2015-07-18-safari-images.md

   max-height: 100%;
 }</code></pre>

 What does this do?
 It selects only ``body`` elements that have an inline styling with ``margin: 0px`` and ``img`` elements with specific styles.
-Note the space after the CSS property.
 With the help of the ``:only-of-type`` selector we make sure that we style only images that are the only type like this on the page.
 If there were multiple images with these styles, our styles would not have been applied.

 You have to set ``width`` and ``height`` to ``auto`` to set "reset" them and overwrite them with ``!important`` because inline styles have a higher priority then embedded CSS.